kenneth4729/PCLU-WRO-FUTURE-ENGINEER-/README.md

 The battery powering our self driving car is an rechargable Lithium battery moduelCOur self driving car uses an Rack and pinion steering system which provides precise and stable controls for moving and turning.
 This system is use so our vehicle can turn on the corners smoothly with this kind of system its makes our work a lot easier when turning.

 ## 4.2 Camera
 For the camera we use an open MV camera because it is more compatible for aisteam.
-This camera allows us to see and detect the walls and obstacles like red and green
+The OpenMV camera is used to see and understand its environment, it helps to detect the obstacle like

 # 5.0 Building the robot

 ## 5.1 Base
+We specifically designed for a base that can be versatile, lightweight and sturdy to assure an efficient and reliable course with the self-driving robot.

 ## 5.2 Robot components
+All the components are connected by pegs, no adhesives were used to set each component in place, some are more intricately fastened to stay put, examples are the ordinary motor as we use it for steering, as well as the encoder motor as we use it as the primary output for power to move the robot.

 ## 5.3 Wiring